marcelpetrick/DevNotes/BeenThereSeenThat/20240424_mucpp_celonis/README.md

 ```

-## intro about CElonis
+## intro about Celonis
 * structured process mining
 * process intelligence graph
 * process mining engine: in memory OLAP database; for read only, uses PQL (process query language) to power process mining; a cloud based database in a modern SaaS eco system with modern C++ at its core
-* teams around this process mining engine: first: find all depedencies of the ; file itself is also a dependency
+* teams around this process mining engine: first: find all dependencies of the ; file itself is also a dependency
-* alsohas load balancing on he client side
+* also has load balancing on the client side
 * uses the StateFile
 *
   *  PQL: bringing the semantics to life
-  * orchestrationsquad
+  * orchestration squad
-  *altform team: setting
+  * altform team: setting

-  ## homccc - traffic efficient distributed c/c+ compiler
+  ## homcc - traffic efficient distributed c/c++ compiler
   * oliver layer, SE
   simon pfirsich, SE
   willi mann, principal software engineer

 simon pirsch, not

-compiling a c++ codebase on your loal machine can take long
+compiling a c++ codebase on your local machine can take long
-* offload te compilation to remote machines
+* offload the compilation to remote machines
-client uploads the source files, server compiles them and retrun resulted
+client uploads the source files, server compiles them and return result
-some dsitributed comilers: distcc, goma, icecc
+some distributed compilers: distcc, goma, icecc
 * what is homcc and why do we need it?
 *
-* willi now: * why was it trigered: 2019 everthing worked fine, but in 2020 the pandemie spread and the cmpile times went up, because their internet connection ws not good
+* willi now: * why was it triggered: 2019 everything worked fine, but in 2020 the pandemic spread and the compile times went up, because their internet connection was not good
 ** before distcc without pump mode, means preprocess on the client
-* with pump mode: preprocess on the server: doesnt work wth some boost headers, no caching
+* with pump mode: preprocess on the server: doesn't work with some boost headers, no caching
 * work from home due to covid
-* limited uplink bandwith at home (10 Mbps)
+* limited uplink bandwidth at home (10 Mbps)
 * distcc becomes your bottleneck: compilation takes longer than building locally
 * main problem: repeated transmission of the same files
 * has github repo: work from home friendly distcc replacement